nextflow-io/nextflow/README.md

 Quick start
 -----------

-Nextflow does not require any installation procedure, just download the <a href="http://dl.dropbox.com/u/376524/nextflow/nextflow">executable package here</a> and save it somewhere on your computer.
+Nextflow does not require any installation procedure, just download the <a href="http://goo.gl/062sh" target='_blank'>executable package here</a> and save it somewhere on your computer.

 Grant the execute permission to the downloaded package using the following command `chmod +x nextflow`, after that you are ready to use it.